Storidge/cio-user-docs/kubernetes_storage/node_update.md

 ## 1. Drain node

 Run `kubectl drain <NODENAME> --ignore-daemonsets` to drain the node and prepare for maintenance.
-This marks the node as unschedulable and delete pods.
+This marks the node as unschedulable and deletes pods.

 ## 2. Update Storidge software